RachelPfeiffer/Portfolio-Project/README.md

 KNOWN ISSUES
 Here are two big issues that need to be fixed:
 1. My files are not saved in a way that any computer other than mine can get to the images and stylesheets.
 How can I save them in a place that everyone who runs the index file will see the images and styling?
+RESOLVED by changing to relative paths.

 2. When I try to validate the code, they say that there are bad characters in the code - %, \, etc. How do I get rid of those characters?
+RESOLVED by changing to relative paths and changing = to : in CSS.